brettsloan/100-days-of-code/log.md

 ### Day 1: Dec 2nd, 2019
 #### Today's Goal: ####
-**Javascript Challenges** I only have about an hour or so before I have things to do today so a quick JS challenge or two **1st Challenge** Create a redundant function that takes in a str argument and returns a str.
+**JavaScript Challenges** I only have about an hour or so before I have things to do today so a quick JS challenge or two **1st Challenge** Create a redundant function that takes in a str argument and returns a str.
 The orignial function should return a function
 **2nd Challenge** Write a function that takes an integer minutes and converts it to seconds.
 **3rd Challenge** Write a function that takes the base and height of a triangle and return its area.